nuxtus/directus-extension-timesheet/README.md

 ## Permissions

 It's up to you to manually define the permissions for CRUD operations within Directus.
+I usually:

-I usually lock users to only being able to CRU the start_time, end_time and project fields.
+1. Lock users to only being able to CRU the start_time, end_time and project fields.
+2. Add permission to only allow users to view their own timesheets